-The Department of Defense is conducting trials for a new general-purpose 6.8mm round, something that I think is long overdue.
+The Department of Defense conducted trials for a new general-purpose 6.8mm round, something that I think was long overdue.
 Anytime a new caliber comes up, we see much gnashing of teeth from two separate camps.
-On the one side is the “good enough for grandpappy at Khe San” crew, who will deride the waste of tax money and preach shot placement.
+On the one side is the "good enough for grandpappy at Khe San" crew, who will deride the waste of tax money and preach shot placement.

 And on the other will be the "I knew 5.56 was an underpowered poodle shooter round, we should all have 300 Winchester Magnum carbines."
 Often accompanied by stories of shooting a bad guy 50 times, but he still ran off with the guidon.
 But just for a moment, let's get our underwear out of a bunch, and take a critical look at 5.56 as a caliber.

 The first thing we need to understand is how we got here.
 Most people already know the story of how the M-16, and its new 5.56 bullet, were first adopted by the Air Force for security forces at airfields.
 Painful as it is to admit, the Air Force is often smarter than the rest of us.
 The Army and Marine Corps were having none of it, sticking to the traditional obsession with a .30 caliber bullet.
 The M1 Garand, chambered in 30.06, won WWII.

 New technology in the 1950's allowed the development of .308 Winchester (aka 7.62x51), which in layman's terms is ballistically identical to 30.06, in a shorter case.
 Add to that the idea of a detachable magazine, and you get the M-14.

 Here are my thoughts on the great debate: 6.8mm vs. 5.56mm